trivago/gollum/docs/src/gen/formatter/streamroute.rst

 Parameters
 ----------

-**StreamRouteFormatter**
-  StreamRouteFormatter defines the formatter applied after reading the stream.
-  This formatter is applied to the data after StreamRouteDelimiter.
-  By default this is set to "format.Forward".

-**StreamRouteStreamFormatter**
+**StreamModulator**
-  StreamRouteStreamFormatter is used when StreamRouteFormatStream is set to true.
+  StreamModulator is used when StreamRouteFormatStream is set to true.
-  By default this is the same value as StreamRouteFormatter.
+  By default this is empty.

-**StreamRouteDelimiter**
+**Delimiter**
-  StreamRouteDelimiter defines the delimiter to search when extracting the stream name.
+  Delimiter defines the delimiter to search when extracting the stream name.
   By default this is set to ":".

 **StreamRouteFormatStream**
   StreamRouteFormatStream can be set to true to apply StreamRouteFormatter to both parts of the message (stream and data).
   Set to false by default.

+**ApplyTo**
+  ApplyTo defines the formatter content to use .

 Example
 -------

 .. code-block:: yaml

+	- format.StreamRoute:
+	    StreamModulator:
-	- "stream.Broadcast":
+	        - format.Forward
-	    Formatter: "format.StreamRoute"
-	    StreamRouteFormatter: "format.Forward"
-	    StreamRouteStreamFormatter: "format.Forward"
-	    StreamRouteDelimiter: ":"
+	    Delimiter: ":"
-	    StreamRouteFormatStream: false
+	    ApplyTo: "payload" # payload or <metaKey>